ednieuw/NanoESP32-BW-RGBW-clock/README.md

 The first word clock was designed with a ATMEGA328, combined with a rotary, DCF77 receiver, an accurate DS3231 RTC klok module and a Bluetooth module.
 The electronic design was greatly simplified with the use of Arduino Nano Every and WS2812 RGB or SK6812 RGBW colour LEDs.

-The arrival of the ESP32 was superior to the Arduino mcu's with WIFI and Bluetooth working both simultaneously.
-But with too many short living boards with different foorprints, sizes and, often to less, pins a suitable satisfying design could not be made.
+The arrival of the ESP32 was superior to the Arduino MCU's with WIFI and Bluetooth working both simultaneously.
+But with too many short living boards with different footprints, sizes and, often to less, pins a suitable satisfying design could not be made.

 The Arduino Nano ESP32 with S3 processor was the promising Arduino product.